We offer shipping to all areas across Australia.

 $69.95 AUD

-Explore the captivating journey of maritime history with 'Product Tankers', a compelling hardback book authored by esteemed New Zealand writers Nick Tolerton and Captain Michael Pryce.
-This comprehensive tome delves into the evolution of product tankers, which are essential in transporting fuel to New Zealand's ports and around the globe.
-Spanning 256 pages and measuring 210 x 300 mm, this visually rich book features over 350 illustrations, many in vivid color and previously unpublished, including unique ship plans.
+Embark on a captivating exploration of maritime history with 'Product Tankers', a remarkable hardback book by renowned New Zealand authors Nick Tolerton and Captain Michael Pryce.
+This comprehensive 256-page volume invites you to delve into the crucial role of product tankers in transporting fuel across New Zealand’s ports and around the globe.
+Measuring 210 x 300 mm, this book is visually stunning, featuring over 350 illustrations, many vibrant and previously unpublished, including unique ship plans.

-The book offers a fascinating narrative that sheds light on New Zealand's coastal tankers, showcasing historical gems from the notable Paua of 1927 to the latest Matuku.
-Readers will uncover the intricate history of product tankers dating back to World War Two, exploring classic post-war designs and the innovative tankers of later decades.
-Include captivating accounts from New Zealand seafarers, as well as insights into Shell and BP's respective product carrier fleets.
-Detailed chapters cover key topics like ice navigation and tankers' roles in wartime scenarios, such as the Vietnam War and the Falklands conflict.
+'Product Tankers' presents a compelling narrative that highlights the history of New Zealand’s coastal tankers, showcasing iconic vessels from the Paua of 1927 to the latest Matuku.
+Readers will immerse themselves in the intricate history of product tankers that traces back to World War Two, revealing post-war designs and innovative tankers of subsequent decades.
+The book is rich with accounts from New Zealand seafarers and valuable insights into the fleets of Shell and BP.
+Key chapters delve into ice navigation and the strategic roles of tankers during wartime, featuring accounts from conflicts such as the Vietnam War and the Falklands.

 Dimensions: 210 x 300 mm